rixx/books.rixx.de/data/reviews/will-wight/unsouled/index.md

 related_books:
 - book: will-wight/soulsmith
   text: The next book in the series.
+- book: lian-hearn/across-the-nightingale-floor
+  text: I'm afraid Japanese fantasy is the closest I can offer.
 review:
   date_read:
   - 2020-04-30
   rating: 3
 ---

 This was nice.
 Chinese inspired fantasy, but with a high escalation path into stellar politics among superpowered/ascended beings.
 The juxtaposition of the two ("low level farm boy" vs "god-like beings") was a bit clumsy at times, and it cuts off early, but it was still relaxing to read.